 How intrusive is the assessment?
 Do you have to install any software on my computer network during the assessment?

 A: Our assessment is completely non-intrusive to your network.
-Neither your employees nor your current IT company will even know we are performing the assessment.
 During our initial meeting, we will cover a number of different options for assessing your network against cyber attacks, which may or may not include specialised diagnostic software tools.
 We will discuss these options with you in person and will never do anything on your computer network without your complete agreement.

 How long will this take?
 Will my system be down at all during the assessment?

 A: Your time investment is minimal; one hour for the initial meeting, and one hour in a second meeting to go over our final report.
 The actual time that it will take us to conduct the assessment depends on the size and complexity of your IT systems.

 Your computer network will not be slowed down or taken down by this assessment.